Boston is a fine, fine town and I share an office with a Pats fan, but man - is the rest of the NFL world as sick of Patriots Super Bowls like I am?

 The game itself is loosely credited to my friend, Andy, who shared an updated copy every year for a while.
 He doesn't claim ownership - a friend of his apparently concocted it - but I couldn't find a single reference to a similar game anywhere online.
 So they get credit till we hear otherwise.

 Why is this such a great Super Bowl Party Game?

 - Well, first off you don't have to know anything about football.
-You pull tickets blindly, and then roll with what you get.
+You pull tickets blindly and then roll with what you get.
 The ultimate winner is also chosen randomly.

-- You don't have to wait till the game or quarter ends for things to cheer for.
+- You don't have to wait until the game or quarter ends for things to cheer for.
 If you have a few tickets, there's a good chance that you'll be watching for an event to happen on every single play.

 - You can play the game with or without a gambling component.

 - The first time we played, party-goers each chipped in $10.
 The winner took home $60.